1. Introduction

 Project partners, subcontractors, and consultants

 We encourage and support collaborative research projects and team approaches, especially between academic and industry researchers.
-If you are working with collaborators based in different organisations to the project leads or in industry, you can formally recognise them in applications as either named project partners, subcontractors or consultants.
+If you are working with collaborators based in different research organisations to the applicants, in the charity sector or in industry, you can formally recognise them in applications as either named project partners, subcontractors or consultants.

 Project partners